-Employer participation and the number of enrolled employees increased in 2016-2017 by close to 250 members.
+Employer participation and the number of enrolled employees increased in 2017-18 by almost 100 members.
 Our business plans this year include continued marketing for members in the NWT and Nunavut as well as an expansion into the Yukon.

 How well, or poorly, NEBS does with its investments is a key determinant of the financial position of the Pension Plan.
 The contributions of employees and their employers, plus the investment returns achieved on these contributions, must fund the benefit entitlements of Plan Members.